-At UMGC, your success as a student is of paramount importance.
-The university seeks not only to help you fulfill your current education goals, but also to create an educational partnership with you that will last throughout your life.
+At UMGC, your success as a student is very important.
+The university seeks to help you fulfill your current education goals and to create an educational partnership with you that will last throughout your life.

-To that end, UMGC looks first for ways to make it easy for you to get started.
-Admission policies are designed to simplify the process (standardized tests are not generally required), making it possible for you to apply and register for most programs at the same time.
+To help you, UMGC looks first for ways to make it easy for you to get started.
+Admission policies are designed to simplify the admission process (standardized tests are not generally required), making it possible for you to apply and register for most programs at the same time.
 Shorter terms and multiple start dates mean you don't have to wait to take that first class (described on the following page), which is geared to help you transition back to college-level study.
-Recognizing that financial concerns often present the most challenging obstacle to higher education, UMGC strives to keep tuition costs low and provides numerous financial aid opportunities, including scholarships for military and community college students, to help you find ways to finance your education (described on p.
-298).
-And to help you at every step-from finding the right program, applying for admission, registering for class, and getting academic and career assistance, to applying for your diploma and graduating-services and resources (described on pp. 304-310) are conveniently available online and by phone, as well as on-site at many locations.
+Recognizing that financial concerns often present the most challenging obstacle to higher education, UMGC works hard to keep tuition costs low and provides numerous financial aid opportunities, including scholarships for military and community college students, to help you finance your education (described on p.
+336).
+And to support you at every step-from finding the right program, applying for admission, registering for class, and getting academic and career assistance, to applying for your diploma and graduating-services and resources (described on pp. 342-348) are conveniently available online and by phone, as well as on-site at many locations.